Pottery Barn - Awful, low quality products that are not backed by the company

 I liked: How the products look in the beginning.

-I didn't like: Poor quality, Pottery barn does not honor their products, Poor excuses from customer service, High prices for horrible products.
+I didn't like: Poor quality, Pottery barn does not honor their products, Poor excuses from customer service.